mitshell/corenet/README.md

 As the unique developper of the application, I am the only person to contact: michau \[dot\] benoit \[at\] gmail \[dot\] com.
-Because the application remains a complex piece of software, I may not be able to answer every request.
+Every feedback is very welcomed ; however, because the application remains a complex piece of software, I may not be able to answer every request.